 CALCRIM No. 101.
-Cautionary Admonitions: Jury Conduct (After Jury Is Selected)
+Cautionary Admonitions: Jury Conduct (Before, During, or After Jury Is Selected)

 101.Cautionary Admonitions: Jury Conduct (Before, During, or